mikademus/arf/README.md

 | **A tiny, human-centred data language for hierarchical configs and tables;<br> Readable by humans, trivial to parse by machines** | ![mascot](arf_mascot_small.png) |
 |-------------------------------------------------------------------------------------------------------------------------------|---------------------------------------|

 Arf! (“A Readable Format”, also the bark of an enthusiastic small dog) is a compact, predictable, deterministic and explicitly scoped data language built for human readability without giving up structure.
-It mixes hierarchical categories, key/value pairs, and TOOL-style tables (column-aligned, whitespace-delimited) that can be subdivided into named subsections.
+It mixes hierarchical categories, key/value pairs, and TOON-style tables[^1] (column-aligned, whitespace-delimited) that can be subdivided into named subsections.

 The goals are simple: